MichaelCurrin/dev-cheatsheets/cheatsheets/web/svg.md

   - Keeps HTML clean and minimal.
 - **Cons**:
   - Limited control over styles and animations.
-  - Requires an additional HTTP request.
+  - Requires an additional HTTP request, which can fail.

 ### Object Tag